benlife5/chess/README.md

-# chess
+# Chess
 A high school JS/HTML project creating a Chess game.
 This was one of my first JavaScript projects and, as such, is not perfectly optimized/styled JS.

 The game is local and two-player.
 The board shows all available moves when a piece is selected.
-It also enfoces moves and turn validity.
-It detects some checkmates, although that feature was never fully finished.
+It also forces legal moves and keeps track of the active player.
+It was never fully finshed, and has some castling and checkmate bugs.

 ## Contact